Skip to content

 Name Type Description Default

 X position in data coordinates.
+Temporal values are converted to epoch-milliseconds (UTC).

 required

 Y position in data coordinates.
+Temporal values are converted to epoch-milliseconds (UTC).

 required